kippnorcal/kelvin/README.md

 ```
 $ docker build -t kelvin .

+# Running job based on most recent "responded_at" date in table
 $ docker run --rm -it kelvin

+# Running a full truncate and reload of the data
+$ docker run --rm -it kelvin --truncate-reload

+# Run in debug mode
+$ docker run --rm -it kelvin --debug

 # Useful for printing files to local directory
 $ docker run --rm -it -v ${PWD}:/code/ kelvin